qintarra/C-Sharp/Tasks/Exceptions_basics/README.md

 #### Subtask 4-2

 Add the code to throw the _ArgumentException_ when _s_ argument equals zero.
 The error message should be "s should not equals zero.".

+#### Subtask 4-3

+Add the code to throw the _ArgumentException_ when _l_ argument is even.
+The error message should be "l should not be even.".